joelwmale/joelmale.com/content/blog/how-to-get-started-as-a-freelance-developer/index.md

 No-code is the future.
 You don't need to code anything.
 All of these platforms have the ability to create elements, and style them through the UI.
 Press buttons until it looks good basically.

-CSS will forever be beneficial, as will Javascript, but really no need for any other languages
+CSS and JavaScript will both be beneficial to know to help you do more complicated functionality + design.

 ### Bespoke web apps